Cuba starter pack

 How to Get a Cuba Visa on Arrival

-Travelers from almost every country need a visa (tourist card/entry permit) to visit Cuba today.
+Travelers from almost every country need a visa (tourist card/entry permit) to travel to Cuba today.
 While you can get a Cuba visa on arrival in Havana, most airlines won’t let you board unless you already have your visa in hand.
 Keep reading to learn top tips for getting a Cuba visa quickly and easily.
 Once you give the article a read feel free to message us any questions you still have about the visa process.